Local Neighborhood Features for 3D Classification: Experiments

 \section{Experiments}

-We evaluate the impact of local neighborhood features i.e., radius normalized distance and directional vectors, as additional local features in the PointNeXt model using the benchmark synthetic dataset ModelNet40~\cite{wu20153d}.
-ModelNet40 dataset has a total of 12,311 shapes distributed across 40 classes.
-We use the dataset's official split of 9843 objects for training and 2468 for testing.
-Additionally, we evaluate the PointNeXt model using two robust real-world datasets, i.e., the ScanObjectNN~\cite{uy2019revisiting} and 3DGrocery100.
+We evaluate the impact of additional local neighborhood features i.e., radius normalized-distance and directional vectors, in the PointNeXt model using the benchmark synthetic dataset ModelNet40~\cite{wu20153d}.
+ModelNet40 dataset has 12,311 shapes spread across 40 classes.
+We use the dataset's official split of 9,843 objects for training and 2,468 for testing.
+Additionally, we evaluate the PointNeXt model using two robust real-world datasets, i.e., the ScanObjectNN~\cite{uy2019revisiting} and 3DGrocery100~\cite{sheshappanavar2024benchmark} (For more details refer the project page:~\href{https://bigdatavision.org/3DGrocery100/}{https://bigdatavision.org/3DGrocery100/}).

-ScanObjectNN contains 14,510 objects obtained by perturbing the original 2902 objects.
-ScanObjectNN is derived from 700 unique scenes from two popular scene meshes datasets; SceneNN~\cite{hua2016scenenn} with 100 objects and ScanNet~\cite{dai2017scannet} with 1513 objects.
+ScanObjectNN contains 14,510 objects obtained by perturbing the original 2,902 objects.
+ScanObjectNN is derived from 700 unique scenes from two popular scene meshes datasets; SceneNN~\cite{hua2016scenenn} with 100 objects and ScanNet~\cite{dai2017scannet} with 1,513 objects.
 Although the ScanObjectNN dataset has six variants, we use the hardest variant represented by PB\_T50\_RS (following PointNeXT and other recent models).
-PB\_T50\_RS variant constitutes perturbed objects with 50\% translation and involves both rotation and scaling.
+PB\_T50\_RS variant constitutes perturbed objects with 50\% translation and involves rotation and scaling.

-3DGrocery100 dataset at a very high level contains three categories, i.e., Fruits, Vegetables, and Packages with 34, 28, and 38 classes, respectively.
-The fruits, vegetables, and packages have 37,587, 27,707, and 22,604 point clouds, respectively.
+3DGrocery100 dataset at a very high level contains three categories, i.e., Fruits, Vegetables, and Packages with 34, 28, and 38 classes, 37,587, 27,707, and 22,604 point clouds, respectively.
 The Fruits subset named Apple10 contains ten apple classes and 24 non-apple fruit classes.
-We consider each of the three categories, i.e., Fruits (non-apples), Vegetables, and Packages, as subset datasets.
-We train the PointNeXT model with and without our proposed additional local neighborhood features using the four subset datasets of 3DGrocery100.
-Finally, we discuss and analyze our experimental results on the four subsets (Apple10, Fruits, Vegetables, and Packages).
-We evaluate the impact of the local neighborhood features in improving the classification results on the four subsets of the grocery dataset on the PointNeXt model.
+We consider each of the three categories, i.e., Fruits (non-apples), Vegetables, and Packages, along with the Full dataset as subset datasets.
+We train the PointNeXT model with and without our proposed additional local neighborhood features using the five subset datasets of 3DGrocery100~\cite{sheshappanavar2024benchmark}.
+We evaluate the impact of the local neighborhood features in improving the classification results on these subsets of the grocery dataset on the PointNeXt model.
+Finally, we discuss and analyze our experimental results on Apple10, Fruits, Vegetables, Packages, and Full subsets.